 - SEO can generate quality traffic at low cost; however, it requires a lot of time and a constantly optimized strategy.

 - SEM is the Pay Per Click advertising.
-It is usually quite expensive and not allowed for Foreign Companies without Chinese business License.
+It is usually quite expensive and not allowed for Foreign Companies without Chinese business Licenses.

 4- Social media is the place for customer engagement